VisionVector/recommenders/tests/README.md

     pytest tests/smoke -m "smoke and spark and not gpu" --durations 0

 *NOTE: Adding `--durations 0` shows the computation time of all tests.*

-*NOTE: Adding `--disable-warnings` will disable the warning messages.*

 </details>